MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For the PowerShell cmdlets, [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification), new parameters `-Owne`r and `-PreserveFileDetails`.
 These parameters let you specify an email address for the Owner custom property, and leave the date unchanged for documents that you label.

+**Fixes**:

+Fixes for stability and for specific scenarios that include:

+- Support for generically protecting large files that previously could cause corruption if larger than 1 GB.
+Now, the file size is limited only by available hard disk space and available memory.
+For more information about file size limitations, see [File sizes supported for protection](client-admin-guide-file-types.md#file-sizes-supported-for-protection) from the admin guide.

+- The Azure Information Protection client viewer opens protected PDF (.ppdf) files as view-only.

+- Support for Exchange online mode.

+- Support for labeling and protection of files stored on SharePoint Server.

+- Watermarks now support multiple lines.
+In addition, visual markings are applied to a document on the first save only.

+- The **Run Diagnostics** option in the **Help and Feedback** dialog box is replaced with **Reset Settings**.
+The behavior for this action has changed to include signing out the user and deleting the Azure Information Protection policy.
+For more information, see

+- Support for proxy authentication.

+Fixes for a better user experience, that include:

+- Email validation when users specify custom permissions.
+Also, multiple email addresses can now be specified by pressing Enter.

+- The parent label is not displayed when all its sub-labels are configured for production and the client does not have an edition of Office that supports protection.

 ## Version 1.7.210.0

 **Released**: 06/06/2017

 This version includes the MSIPC version 1.0.2217.1 of the RMS client.

+**New features**:

+- New PowerShell cmdlet, [Set-AIPFileClassification](/powershell/module/azureinformationprotection/Set-AIPFileClassification).
+When you run this cmdlet, it inspects the file contents and automatically applies labels to unlabeled files, according to the conditions that you specify in the Azure Information Protection policy.

 **Fixes**: